yannickycpan/oxford-mllab/index.md

 5. You are allowed to skip at most 5 questions without penalty.
 There are 17 in total.

 ### AI-based coding tools, such as ChatGPT, Copilot, and similar, are strictly forbidden in this lab.
-It is your own responsibility to disable these tools if they are available in your code editor.
 To turn it off, once you open a Colab file, go to Tools > Settings > AI Assistance > Hide Generative AI Features, and deselect the other options.

 ### Time/Break